Pulse Project: A Dance Research Experience

-Workshop be held in two locations in San Rafael, California.
+Workshop be held in several locations in San Anselmo and San Rafael, California.

 During the workshop, you will experience each of the 30 individual pulses plus numerous double and triplet relevant clinical combinations, which are demonstrated and then practiced as a full-body kinesthetic movement that shows the brain clearly what the fingertips are feeling.

 There will also be a literature survey of traditional Chinese pulse palpation, including Huángdì Nèijīng (黃帝內經 - The Yellow Emperor's Internal Classic), the Nán Jīng (難經 - Classic of Difficult Issues), Mài Jīng (脈經 - Pulse Classic), and the works ofLǐ Shízhēn (李時珍), most famous for his 1578 Compendium of Materia Medica.

 In the final hour of the workshop on Sunday, you will take the pulse of one of the other workshop participants and then videotape yourself dancing this pulse.
 This video will then be sent to Pine Street.
 This workshop is approved by the California Acupuncture Board and is Category 1.

 The purpose of this workshop is to introduce a completely new pedagogy to expedite the teaching and learning of traditional pulse taking.
 We have translated the 30 different classical pulses into individual full body choreographed dance movements.